What Can I Do with a Cosmetology License in Michigan?

 If you’re considering pursuing a career in cosmetology in Michigan, you may be wondering what opportunities await you once you earn your cosmetology license.
 The beauty industry is constantly evolving and expanding, providing a wide range of career paths for licensed cosmetologists.
 In this blog, we’re going over the different career paths you can have as a cosmetologist!

 Before we jump into what careers you can have, let’s talk about how to become a licensed cosmetologist!
 To become a cosmetologist in Michigan, you'll need to complete the five basic beginner steps below.
 Once these steps are complete, there are many options as far as careers go for you to enjoy.

 - Cosmetology License and Examination Applications for the State of Michigan.

 - Pass the Examinations and Receive Your Michigan License.

 - Maintain Your Cosmetology License to Continue Practicing in Michigan.

 - Find Your Dream Career as a Cosmetologist in Michigan.

-- Makeup Artist - As a makeup artist, you'll need to be a highly creative individual with a love for interpersonal relations.
+With your cosmetology license, you can also specialize in makeup artistry.
+As a makeup artist, you'll need to be a highly creative individual with a love for interpersonal relations.
 You'll need to be ok with criticism and the ability to take instructions from clients and design briefs for makeup.